Astarter/DATA586_project/Readme.md

 ## Next Meeting tasks (April 23 at 1:00 pm Kelowna time):
 - Connor:
-	- Create the 9 dataframes for the event types
 	- one hot encoding the dataframes
 	- merge dataframes into one dataframe on block ids.
 	- review structure of research papers.
+	- start writing paper
 - Ben:
 	- Help on onehot encoding
 	- Determine how to implement logistic regression model in python
 	- Have a demo version of the model.
+	- Help with the research paper once model is completed.

 ## Project to do: